ShadrackAdwera/Docker/README.md

 - The -v app/node_modules can also be used in the Dockerfile to prevent a rewrite of the files in the container by the bind-mount

-* Anyways, Clone the project, build your own container from the image, run the server on port 5000
+* Anyways, Clone the project, build your own container from the image, run the server on the port you will expose on your local environment.
+HAPPY CODING!